 Bright, open learning environment

 Our classroom is open plan, with access to our own outdoor area.
 With the routine and the open space, the children are provided with the opportunity to select the area they desire to engage with.
-Meaning that within the free-flow time one child care freely access each of the areas on offer, from the musical pans outside… to the construction area inside… to the sensory basket.
+Meaning that within the free-flow time one child can freely access each of the areas on offer, from the musical pans outside… to the construction area inside… to the sensory basket.

 Our routine is set so that children can learn through purposeful play, promoting and enhancing their development.
-The provision is planned with the children’s levels of development in order to appropriately support and challenge, with reflection to the child’s interests.
+The provision is planned with the children’s levels of development in order to appropriately support and challenge, with reflection on the child’s interests.